School of Health Sciences

 First and foremost, thank you for your interest in support for the PA program at Oakland University.
 We are in the process of program development, pending accreditation.
 Without community involvement and leadership, clinical education would not be possible.
 Our goal with the clinical year is to provide our PA students with exceptional clinical experiences with a diverse pool of clinical preceptors.
 Ultimately, we seek individuals who are committed to preparing our students for clinical practice.
 This is not only done through fulfillment of program requirements, but also through the individual expertise and wisdom taught by our outstanding clinical preceptors.

-- 27 months in length.
-The first 15 months consist of didactic education in the classroom setting, followed by 12 months of clinical year.
+- 28 months in length.
+The first 16 months consist of didactic education in the classroom setting, followed by 12 months for the clinical phase.

 - 100 credit program.